Strategy-proof allocation with outside option: Introduction

-When agents can arbitrarily truncate preferences, strategy-proofness in our theorems can be replaced by truncation-invariance.
-In the literature similar invariance notions have been proposed in different models.
-In the object assignment model, \cite{hashimoto2014two} define a notion called \textit{weak truncation robustness}.
-In footnote \ref{footnote:truncation-invaraince} we explain that our truncation-invariance is equivalent to their notion in the object assignment model. \cite{ehlers2014strategy,ehlers2016object} define a different invariance notion for deterministic mechanisms.
+When agents can freely truncate preferences, our results hold for truncation-invariant mechanisms.
+Various invariance notions have been proposed in the literature.
+In the object assignment model, \cite{hashimoto2014two} define \textit{weak truncation robustness} and use it to characterize probabilistic serial.
+In Remark \ref{rmk:object:truncation-invariance} we explain that it is equivalent to our truncation-invariance in the object assignment model. \cite{ehlers2014strategy,ehlers2016object} define a different invariance notion for deterministic mechanisms.
 It requires that if an agent truncates preferences at a point that is worse than his assignment, then the allocation for the whole market remain unchanged.
 This requirement is much stronger than truncation-invariance.
-In the matching with contracts model, \cite{hatfield2019stability} define a notion called \textit{truncation-consistency} for deterministic mechanisms.
+In the matching with contracts model, \cite{hatfield2019stability} define \textit{truncation-consistency} for deterministic mechanisms.
 It requires that if an agent truncates preferences at a point that is worse than his assignment, then his assignment remain unchanged.
 Truncation-consistency essentially coincides with truncation-invariance for deterministic mechanisms.

-In the object assignment model, we propose a criterion to compare the numbers of assignments in a benchmark mechanism and in a new mechanism that is supposed to replace the benchmark.
-Our criterion requires that the new mechanism respect agents' welfare in the benchmark in a very weak sense. \cite{Afacanmaximization} and \cite{Afacandurpossible} propose a different criterion to compare the number of assignments in two deterministic mechanisms.
-In their criterion the two mechanisms are symmetric. \citeapos{Afacanmaximization} aim to find mechanisms to maximize the number of assignments in the school choice model.
-They show that maximality is incompatible with fairness and strategy-proofness. \cite{Afacandurpossible} prove two impossibility results in the same flavor as ours.
-Compared with their results, ours uses weaker axioms, allows for weak preferences, and holds for both deterministic mechanisms and random mechanisms.
+In the object assignment model we propose a size improvement relation between a mechanism that is in use and a different mechanism that is supposed to replace the former. \cite{Afacandurpossible} (and also \cite{Afacanmaximization}) propose a different criterion to compare the number of acceptable assignments in two deterministic mechanisms.
+In their criterion the positions of the two mechanisms are symmetric.
+They prove two impossibility results in the same flavor as ours.
+Compared with their results, ours uses weaker axioms, allows for weak preferences, and is applicable to deterministic mechanisms as well as random mechanisms.
+Our results are independent of each other.